 - Be informed and become an advocate for local community solutions to homelessness and poverty, as well as state, national, and international ones.

 - Consider joining advocacy organizations, such as the National Low Income Housing Coalition.

-The following organizations are all well-respected sources of up-to-date information and resources for individuals, groups, and communities to learn more about homelessness and what to do about it.
+The following organizations are all well-respected sources with up-to-date information and resources for individuals, groups, and communities to learn more about homelessness and what to do about it.

 - National Alliance to End Homelessness